 P-Tokens are an experimental, ultra-efficient token standard for Solana that mimic the interface and account layout of traditional SPL tokens.

-Rust framework and utilizing Pinocchio-style zero-knowledge proof principles, P-Tokens are designed for developers who need SPL compatibility with drastically lower transaction costs.
+P-Tokens use a completely reengineered backend optimized for low-compute, high-performance execution.
+Built on a modular, no_std Rust framework and utilizing Pinocchio-style zero-knowledge proof principles, P-Tokens are designed for developers who need SPL compatibility with drastically lower transaction costs.

 1. What Makes P-Tokens Different?